-Conference: International Women’s Rights Day (Congo Brazzaville)
+Conference: International Women’s Day #Congo Brazzaville

-It was supported, organized, and directed by the Association of Youth and Students for Peace with the theme: The Role of Women in the Creation of a Sustainable Culture of Peace.
+The conference was supported, organized, and directed by the Association of Youth and Students for Peace with the theme, “The Role of Women in the Creation of a Sustainable Culture of Peace.”

-Introduced by the Master Ceremony, the leader Ferdinand ELENGA, the panelists began the interventions.
-The First panelist was the General Secretary of the Siloé Group, Miss Carlov OVOUNDARD, who developed the theme: The consequences or influences of women’s actions in society.
+Introduced by the Master of Ceremonies, the leader Ferdinand Elenga, the panelists began their presentations.
+The first panelist was the General- Secretary of the Siloé Group, Miss Carlov Ovoundard, who developed the theme, “The consequences or influences of women’s actions in society.”

-The second panelist was the President of the Association Sportive la Colombe, Mme Nadège BISSILA, who developed the theme: Why involve women in the process of consolidating peace.
+The second panelist was the President of the Association Sportive la Colombe, Mme Nadège Bissila, who spoke on the theme, “Why involve women in the process of consolidating peace.”

-Finally, the third and last panelist, who is, therefore, the President of the Federation of Women for World Peace, Ms. Lydia ZODJI, explained about: Peace begins with me.
+The third and last panelist, the President of the Women’s Federation for World Peace, Ms. Lydia Zodji, explained about, “Peace begins with me.”

 To move towards the end, the Vice-President of IAYSP Congo, Mrs. Carine Moudiongui, read the message from UN Women on the occasion of International Women’s Day 2021.
 The President of IAYSP, H.E Yvan Loko, provided the closing words and presented his thanks to everyone for their involvement in the conference’s success.
 The ceremony came to a close with three cries of victory delivered by the Master of Ceremonies, family photos, and refreshments.